Measure your te reo proficiency – Public sector

 Multi-choice questions that assess your knowledge of vocabulary and grammar based on context.

 • Please do not attend the examination if you’re sick or experiencing any cold or flu symptoms.
-Please do not attend if you have been in contact or are a close contact of someone who has tested positive or is a suspected positive case of COVID-19

 • This is a closed book exam – dictionaries or assistance in any form, from or of another person is strictly prohibited